XboxReplay/xboxlive-auth/README.md

 ### What's a "XSTSRelyingParty"?

 The "XSTSRelyingParty" is a domain configured by Microsoft and / or its partners to create a XSTS token which is intended to be used for a targeted service.
 For instance, if you use `http://beam.pro/` you will be able to interact with the private **Mixer.com** API.
-Please note that returned `DisplayClaims` may vary.
 A partial list can be found here: https://title.mgt.xboxlive.com/titles/default/endpoints?type=1.

 ### What about 2FA (Two-factor authentication)?